ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 If the `payload` is detached, the Transparency Service depends on the client's authentication context in the Registration Policy.
 If the `payload` is attached, the Transparency Service depends on both the client's authentication context (if present) and the verification of the Signed Statement in the Registration Policy.

-The Registration Policy for the Transparency Service MUST be applied before any additional processing is performed.
+The Registration Policy for the Transparency Service MUST be applied before any additional processing.
+The details of Registration Policies are out of scope for this document.

 Response: